Barb has been bereaved of both children, both, parents, and several close friends. She has a lot of experience dealing with grief.

 She told us of the time Jason escaped from her watchful eye and the police later found him in a 7/11 store eating cereal from the boxes.
 Jason often escaped her watchful eye, since he later pointed out places to his first foster mom (as they drove around town) where he had been picked up by police and taken home.

 There was also a story about a dog bite, and another of Sarah and Jason hiding, in fear, in another room while a boyfriend was abusing her mother.
 She tells of them finally being able to sneak out of the house and run away to a field.
+(After I wrote this, someone who was with Sarah when this happened saw this article and contacted me.
+He validated it.
+Sarah's family lived with his during that time.)
 All these things happened before we met Sarah.
 They happened by the time she was seven.
-She gave Sarah a lot of emotional baggage to carry.
+This gave Sarah a lot of emotional baggage to carry.

 Sarah Felt Abandoned by Her Mother